ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 The Tiptap [mention extension](https://tiptap.dev/api/nodes/mention) will render all the `@mention` nodes as a `<span>` element with custom data attribute values.
 These values serve a dual purpose: they determine what is displayed in the UI and represent the content stored in markdown format.
-For example, `@mention` is used primarily for tagging user, these values will typically include user-related information such as the username and userID.
+For example, `@mention` is used primarily for tagging users, these values will typically include user-related information such as the username and userID.

 1. `data-id` - employed to store the value that is sent in the [value attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/option#:~:text=the%20selected%20attribute.-,value,-The%20content%20of) of the option element.
 For example, the user ID is placed in the `value` attribute, while the user's name is included in the actual text content